IanWalston/QuickMaths/README.md

 ## GWU Winter-Break Homework

 A quick game of evaluating expressions involving adding, subtracting, multiplying, and diving a bunch of 1s and 2s together.
+For every 3 you get right, the problems get harder.
+Get 9 right to win.
+Get 3 wrong to lose.

 ### Why should I get good at "mental math?"